-IU alumnus Frank C. Arganbright, whose career as a reporter and public relations professional spanned nearly five decades in his adopted hometown of Lafayette, Ind., has given the IU School of Journalism a $1 million gift from his estate.
+IU alumnus Frank C. Arganbright, whose career as a reporter and public relations professional spanned nearly five decades in his adopted hometown of Lafayette, Indiana, gave the IU School of Journalism a $1 million gift from his estate.

-The journalism school awarded the first 10 Arganbright Scholarships this spring, each valued at $1,000, but Dean Brad Hamm indicated that further use of Arganbright’s gift will be much more far-reaching and could include providing financial support so students can pursue opportunities outside of the classroom, including those abroad.
+When the journalism school awarded the first 10 Arganbright Scholarships , each valued at $1,000, but then-dean Brad Hamm indicated that further use of Arganbright’s gift will be much more far-reaching and could include providing financial support so students can pursue opportunities outside of the classroom, including those abroad.

 “Mr. Arganbright’s gift allows us to think about the best ways in the future to encourage more reporting of public affairs and the creative ways that students might do that in the future,” Hamm said.
 “He might have imagined a world when he left here in 1949 of typewriters and hot type.
 He knew at the end of his life that’s not the future of these students, so he gave a gift based on the content rather than the tools … I think that’s wise, because the methods might change in the future.”

-The gift was first single donation of at least $1 million for scholarships from an individual in the history of the journalism school, which will celebrate its centennial in 2011.
-The school has strived to adapt to changes in the profession and responded to new developments in the way news is delivered and is preparing students to work in different environments.
+The gift was the first single donation of at least $1 million for scholarships from an individual in the history of the journalism school, which became The Media School at Indiana University in 2014.
+First the School of Journalism and now The Media School have strived to adapt to changes in the profession and responded to new developments in the way media is delivered, preparing students to work in different environments.

 Arganbright died in 2008 in Lafayette, Ind., at the age of 88, after a lifelong career in the north central Indiana city.
 A graduate of Gosport (Ind.)
 High School, he earned a bachelor’s degree in journalism from IU in 1949 after serving in the U.S. Army under General Patton during World War II.
 He was awarded the Bronze Star.